Do you have an "impossible" project?

-A technology consultancy, with a heart.
+A technology consultancy, with a heart

 Our in-house expertise is centered around computer network software and infrastructure, low cost urban- and rural telecommunications, entrepreneurship, accounting software, and project management.
 We try to bring together academia, government and business in service of civil society in an ongoing process of learning and sharing between all parties.

 Things are getting easier- and harder - the distinguishing factor is your ability to connect the dots.